 Founded in Clermont-Ferrand, France, Michelin has 68 production facilities in 17 countries.
 This includes 19 facilities in 16 North American locations.
 Don’t let that statement fool you, however.
 North America includes Canada and Mexico.

-We highlight this because of how Michelin has a facility in Kentville, Nova Scotia, Canada, and a facility in Benito Juarez C.P.
+We highlight this because how Michelin has a facility in Kentville, Nova Scotia, Canada, and a facility in Benito Juarez C.P.
 Santiago, Queretaro, Mexico.
 As far as we know, they have two manufacturing plants in Canada and one in Mexico.

-Michelin’s largest manufacturing presence in the United States is in South Carolina where they have nine manufacturing plants.
+Michelin’s largest manufacturing presence in the United States is in South Carolina, where they have nine manufacturing plants.
 Michelin also has a number of subsidiaries like: